Matlock (1986 TV series): Streaming

 Season one of the series was made available for purchase through Amazon Video.
-The series is available on demand through Pluto TV, and as of January 15, 2025, all 9 seasons are made available to stream on Paramount+.
+The series is available on demand through Pluto TV, and as of January 15, 2025, all 9 seasons are made available to stream on Paramount+, but was removed in January 14, 2026.

 2024 series

-In January 2023, CBS announced development of a new series starring Kathy Bates and Skye P. Marshall, with David Del Rio, Leah Lewis and Jason Ritter supporting and gave a pilot order in February.
+In January 2023, CBS announced development of a new series starring Kathy Bates and Skye P. Marshall, with David Del Rio, Leah Lewis and Jason Ritter in supporting roles; a pilot was ordered that February.
 In May, it was announced that the show had been officially greenlit with a series order.
-In February 2024, it was announced that Beau Bridges also join the cast in the recurring role of Senior.
+In February 2024, it was announced that Beau Bridges had joined the cast in the recurring role of Senior.
 The series was delayed to the 2024–25 television season amidst the 2023 Hollywood labor disputes.
 The show is set to premiere on September 22, 2024, on CBS and streaming on Paramount+, then start airing in its regular timeslot (Thursday 9pm) on October 17, 2024.

 In the new series, the original TV show exists as an in-universe TV series with Bates' Matlock using the same surname as the TV show character as an alias.